Veekshi28/tds-project1/README.md

 ## Data Collection & Analysis
 <ul style="list-style-type: disc;">
     <li>Data was collected from the GitHub API by scraping users in London with over 500 followers to fetch their latest repositories using python.</li>
-    <li>In London, many repositories use JavaScript, with Sass also notable; Facebook is the top employer, and hireable developers follow significantly more people, showing stronger networking.</li>
+    <li>In London, JavaScript and Sass are popular; Facebook leads as an employer, and hireable developers show stronger networking by following more people.</li>
     <li>London developers should focus on JavaScript for local collaborations, while job-seekers can boost prospects by networking and maintaining visible GitHub profiles.</li>
 </ul>